Where do I find the SPL Online Catalogue?

 Our system has two functions: the cart and placing a hold.
 The cart function is mainly designed for those who will be physically navigating the library collections: to make a list in printer-friendly format to bring in to find items, almost like a shopping list before going to the shop.
 Placing an item in a cart won’t stop anyone else borrowing it or reserve it for you.
 You can place items in a cart that can’t be loaned out: reference books, articles, records.

 Placing a hold on an item, on the other hand, reserves the item for you, stops anyone else borrowing it in the meantime, and the system only allows you to place holds on items that are eligible for lending.
 You can place holds on titles that are checked out to other borrowers: this stops them renewing the title and flags up the hold placed by you when the item is checked back in.
-The most efficient way we've found for postal loans is to place holds on items that you want, then to email firstname.lastname@example.org with a simple list of the items.
-This ensures they can't be checked out before they're pulled from the shelves and that we know you would like them sent out to you.
+The most efficient way we’ve found for postal loans is to place holds on items that you want.
+This ensures they can’t be checked out before they’re pulled from the shelves and that we know you would like them sent out to you.
+Alternatively, you can email firstname.lastname@example.org with a simple list of the items you would like, and we will retrieve and send them for you when they are available.

 What if I need help?